eugbomeh/eugbomeh/README.md

 ### I'm a Husband, BI Engineer, and Trainer!

-- 🌱 I’m currently learning everything data and agile related
+- 🌱 I’m continously learning everything Business Intelligence and Business Agility related
 - 👯 I’m looking to collaborate with other BI Engineers
 - 🥅 2021 Goals: Contribute more to Open Source projects